-Go to PSI - Where Australian business number not quoted below.
+Go to PSI - where Australian business number not quoted in the next column.

 The amount you show at M is the total income you received that was subject to a PAYG voluntary agreement, including amounts of tax withheld.
 You will be able to calculate this amount from your completed payment summary schedule.